mbay-ODW/cumulocity-node-red/README.md

 * Configure devices
 * Collect data locally and monitor them

-# Cumulocity IoT
+# Node-Red

-Cumulocity IoT is a leading device management platform that provides a range of tools and services for managing IoT devices.
-It allows you to monitor your devices in real-time, configure them remotely, and access a wide range of analytics and reporting tools.

-With Cumulocity IoT, you can:

-* Monitor your devices in real-time and receive alerts when something goes wrong
-* Configure your devices remotely and apply updates or patches as needed
-* Use APIs and integrations to connect your devices to other platforms and systems
-* Benefit from a range of security features, including secure communication, authentication, and access control
-* Cumulocity IoT is designed to be scalable and flexible, whether you are managing a few hundred devices or a few million.
+Node-RED is a visual programming tool that allows you to build and deploy IoT applications quickly and easily.
+It is particularly useful for edge computing, as it allows devices to process data locally and make real-time decisions.
+In that context Node-RED can be used to build flows that run on edge devices and process data locally.
+This can improve the performance and reliability of IoT systems, especially in situations where internet connectivity is limited.

 # HowTo